Basis of Presentation and Significant Accounting Policies

 Impairment of Long-Lived Assets

 The Company reviews its long-lived assets for impairment when changes in circumstances indicate that the carrying amount of an asset may not be recoverable.
 ASC Topic 360 requires the Company to review long-lived assets for impairment whenever events or changes in circumstances indicate the carrying amount of an asset or group of assets may not be recoverable.
 The impairment review includes a comparison of future cash flows expected to be generated by the asset or group of assets with their associated carrying value.
 If the carrying value of the asset or group of assets exceeds expected cash flows (undiscounted and without interest charges), an impairment loss is recognized to the extent that the carrying value exceeds the fair value.
 If estimated future cash flows are not achieved with respect to long-lived assets, additional write-downs may be required.
-During the six months ended June 30, 2017, the Company evaluated its long-lived assets for impairment and determined no impairment was necessary.

 Major Customers and Concentration of Credit Risk

 The majority of the Company’s business from inception through the first quarter of 2017 was conducted with major and independent oil and natural gas companies in Argentina.
 For the nine months ending September 30, 2018, 79% or $40.2 million and 21% or $10.7 million of our revenue is from the U.S. and Argentina, respectively.
 The Company evaluates the financial strength of its customers and provides allowances for probable credit losses when deemed necessary.
 The Company has historically derived a large amount of revenue from a small number of national and independent oil and natural gas companies.
 At September 30, 2018, the Company had a concentration of receivables with two customers.